dlt-hub/dlt/QUICKSTART.md

 ## 10. Next steps

-1. Replace `data.json` with data you want to explore
+a.
+Replace `data.json` with data you want to explore

-2. Plug in your own iterator or generator
+b.
+Plug in your own iterator or generator

-3. Check that the inferred types are correct in `schema.yml`
+c.
+Check that the inferred types are correct in `schema.yml`

-4. Set up your own Google BigQuery warehouse (and replace the credentials)
+d.
+Set up your own Google BigQuery warehouse (and replace the credentials)

-5. Make the necessary transformations (e.g. with dbt) to create a semantic layer / analytical model on top of your new clean staging layer
+e.
+Make the necessary transformations (e.g. with dbt) to create a semantic layer / analytical model on top of your new clean staging layer

 *question: what does it mean to plug in your own iterator or generator?*